xaymup/xaymup.github.io/_posts/2024-7-17-why-egyptian-tech-companies-need-to-rethink-their-hiring-practices.md

 2. **Streamline HR Processes**: Ensure HR teams thoroughly review a candidate's background and resume before inviting them for interviews.
 This can save time for both the company and the candidates and improve the overall efficiency of the hiring process.

-3. **Embrace Remote Work Models**: The global shift towards remote work has shown that talent can be found anywhere.
-By embracing remote work, Egyptian tech companies and universities can tap into a wider talent pool and benefit from diverse perspectives.
+3. **Embrace Remote Work Models**: The global shift towards remote work has shown that talent can be found anywhere, and things can get done without wasting energy and effort.
+By embracing remote work, Egyptian tech companies can tap into a wider talent pool and optimize their hiring and work practices.

 4. **Support Continuous Learning**: Encourage a culture of continuous learning and development within tech companies and universities.
 Support employees and students in pursuing certifications, workshops, and online courses to keep their skills up-to-date.